 Hiring the right employees the first time can save a lot of time, money and aggravation.
 By putting in the extra due diligence in the early stages of hiring, companies can potentially avoid disengaged and underqualified employees.

-About 43 percent of job candidate screenings uncover discrepancies between the information reported by candidates to employers.
-From reference verifications, to driving history, to court records and identity tools – screening can be complex and time consuming.
-But when you take into account that the estimated cost of replacing an employee is up to 250 percent of their annual salary, all the fact-checking seems a lot more reasonable.
+About 43 percent of job candidate screenings uncover discrepancies between the information reported by candidates to employer, according to ADP.
+From reference verifications, to driving history, to court records and identity tools — screening can be complex and time-consuming.
+But when you take into account that the estimated cost of replacing an employee is up to 250 percent of their annual salary, reports ADP, all the fact-checking seems a lot more reasonable.

 In order to avoid hiring people who aren't a solid fit for your business, be sure to set up a comprehensive screening process that works for both entry-level and executive talent searches, and consider flexible workplace policies and earned sick days that can combine to save money and retain workers.

 While keeping costs low can often keep business leaders up at night, very few know the true all-in cost of managing their workforce, also known as Total Cost of Ownership (TCO).
 This total cost or "Big Number" includes everything from salaries and systems to overhead expenses.

 According to the ADP study, The Importance of Total Cost of Ownership (TCO): How Companies Can Find Competitive Advantage, more than half of midsized businesses worry daily about whether they can afford to manage workforce costs, yet only 22 percent have formally analyzed their labor costs.
 Knowing your TCO is vital to understand what you are actually spending on your business — including your human capital costs.
 Any analysis must factor in the following five aspects:

 Remember: Knowing only a fraction of your "Big Number" can lead to poor decision-making.